ku01/profipage/docs/specification.md

 ## Profile Structure and Sections

-The professional profile presents information in the following structure:
+The professional profile presents information in the following layout structure:

-1. **Header (Personal Information):**
+1. **Header (Personal Information)** - positioned at the top of the page:
    - Name
-   - Photo
+   - Personal site
    - Contact details (email, phone, location, links)
    - Professional title

+The content below the header is organized in two columns:

+Left Column:
 2. **Professional Summary:**
    - Brief overview of experience, expertise, and career highlights